Analyst in Central Edinburgh & Online

 What influences the psychoanalysis provided in Edinburgh, and Stirling?

-The psychoanalysis Stuart provides is integrative, combining different models and related therapies to meet the needs of the individual or couple.
-Stuart is accredited by the NACHP as a multi modal psychotherapist, including psychoanalysis / psychoanalyst.
+The psychological and behavioural analysis Stuart provides is integrative, combining different models and related therapies to meet the needs of the individual or couple.
+Stuart is accredited by the NACHP as a multi modal therapist, including the use of traditional and non traditional psychoanalysis.

 What is psychoanalysis used to treat?